AmitKadosh1/Build-New-Dataset-And-Classify-Faces-By-Using-Transfer-Learning/README.md

 ### Prepressing Dataset
 #### Face Recognition
-Now we will move to the second stage - the face recognition stage in the image.
-We used a built-in algorithm in Python called Cascade Classifier from a GitHub project which is based on classic Machine Learning.
-This algorithm has been widely used in many web projects.
+For facial recognition we used a built-in algorithm in Python called Cascade Classifier from a GitHub project which is based on classic Machine Learning.
-OpenCV uses machine learning algorithms to search for faces within a picture.
-For something like a face, might have 6,000 or more classifiers, all of which must match for a face to be detected (within error limits). the algorithm starts at the top left of a picture and moves down across small blocks of data, looking at each block, and check if is this a face.
-Since there are 6,000 or more tests per block, might have millions of calculations to do.
-To get around this, OpenCV uses cascades.
-The OpenCV cascade breaks the problem of detecting faces into multiple stages.
-For each block, it does a very rough and quick test.
-If that passes, it does a slightly more detailed test, and so on.
-The algorithm may have 30 to 50 of these stages or cascades, and it will only detect a face if all stages pass.
-The advantage is that the majority of the picture will return a negative during the first few stages, which means the algorithm won’t waste time testing all 6,000 features on it.
-Instead of taking hours, face detection can now be done in real time.
 This algorithm works with grayscale images, so in order to run the algorithm, we first converted the images to grayscale.
 After receiving the face location from the algorithm, we cut the face from the original color image.
 Finally, we resized it to 256x256 so that all the face photos would be the same size.